Choosing an Astrophotography Telescope: My Top 5

 My goal is for you to find an astrophotography telescope that allows you to capture sharp, colorful pictures of stars, galaxies, and nebulae in your own backyard.

 What’s the best astrophotography telescope for a beginner?
-I am often asked this question, and the answer is, the one that provides consistent results.
+I am often asked this question, and the answer is the one that provides consistent results.
 If you plan on using a telescope for photography with your DSLR camera, the following list should help you make your decision.
 These are entry-level, high-quality telescopes with a proven track record of success.

-Choosing your first astrophotography telescope
+Choosing your first Astrophotography Telescope

 best astrophotography telescope

-Update: 10 of the Best Astrophotography Telescopes Available (2023)
+Update: 10 of the Best Astrophotography Telescopes Available (2024)

-The proof is in the photos, not the specs
+The Proof is in the Photos, not the Specs

 Keeping an expensive telescope polished and in the house is not my style.
 This is an overview of the instruments that I consider to be a contender for the best beginner astrophotography telescope.